 📍You’ll find Richmond Art School at Richmond Adult Community College, Parkshot, Richmond, TW9 2RE.

 If you’re a complete beginner, you might choose to enroll in Central Saint Martins’ ‘Beginners’ Painting course’.
 This course will teach you how to accurately and confidently work with acrylics and oil paint.
 Chiaroscuro, human body proportion, painting composition, Mark-making techniques, and colour theory are all among the subjects discussed.

-If you can’t take the 1-week course held from Monday to Friday, you can take the course for five weeks instead, which is held on Saturdays.
+If you can’t take the 1-week art course held from Monday to Friday, you can take the oil painting course for five weeks instead, which is held on Saturdays.